 Seeds: I keep a gigantic container of chia seeds in a container and toss them in smoothies or salads.
 Flax seed tastes awesome with greek yogurt and honey (here you get PFfC in one snack!.
 Sesame seeds have a lot of iron, and are great to throw on vegetables with some coconut aminos (a healthy soy sauce substitute).

 The W component is for water AND DESERVES ALL CAPS.
-I am sure you have heard that water is important, but it is REALLY important for weight loss.
-Hydration can make or break you.
+I am sure you have heard that water is important, but hydration can make or break you.
 Water burns fat, helps your muscles during workouts, helps flush toxins and makes you feel full.
 It also eliminates “phantom hunger,” where you might feel hungry, but are actually thirsty.
+Research shows that dehydration slows your circulation.
+If the body is dehydrafted even by five percent, energy can drop by as much as 30 percent.

 For real, most of us don’t drink enough water, especially earlier in the day when we really need it.
 Especially when soda, carbonated water (NOT the same as real water), coffee, and wine, are sucking away at our hydration.
 That combined with a stressful career and exercise makes water even more essential.
 I realized I was not drinking enough after getting a lot of headaches, and feeling more tired.
 As soon as I was diligent and deliberate about my water intake, those problems got better.
 The problem is usually remembering to drink water, and I will address that below.